Speaking With Your Eyes

 If you notice several people looking puzzled, it’s maybe time to recap or even say you’ve noticed a few puzzled looks and could you clarify anything for them.

-If you keep making eye contact with each audience member in turn, they’ll find it difficult to let their concentration lapse in case you think they are not paying attention.
+And there’s another benefit from making eye contact with each audience member in turn … they’ll find it difficult to let their concentration lapse in case you think they are not paying attention!

 Video Focus